TIBHannover/terminology-metadata/MetadataGuide.md

 * `sh:nodeKind sh:IRI`

+You can discuss this recommendation with us at <>.

-### 4.14 Citation suggestion
+#### 3.2.14 Citation suggestion

 You could give information on how you would like others to cite your ontologies.
 You may even provide structured metadata ready for import into citation management tools like Bibtex etc. Currently, there is no citation standard considering the citation of ontologies.
 We therefore recommend to provide at least the creators, the year of publication, the ontology title and to give the versionIRI as the access URL.
-In addition, you could also provide references to citable publications (cf. section [4.13 Related resources](#413-related-resources)).
+In addition, you could also provide references to citable publications (cf. section [3.2.13 Related resources](#3213-related-resources)).

 Recommended property: <http://purl.org/dc/terms/bibliographicCitation>